Jieiku/abridge/README.md

 ## Contributing

 We'd love your help!
 Especially with fixes to issues.
-The overall idea behind abridge is to be lightweight and fast, and to use zero javascript.
+The overall idea behind abridge is to be lightweight and fast, and to use zero javascript other than the search.
-The only place that I may eventually add javascript will be for the site search, but hopefully I can find another way.

 ## License